Data sources, definitions and methodology

 The take-all stratum represents the largest firms in terms of performance (based on revenue) in an industry.
 The must-take stratum is comprised of units selected based on complex structural characteristics (multi-establishment, multi-legal, multi-NAICS, or multi-province enterprises).
 All take-all and must-take firms are selected to the sample.
 Units in the take-some strata are subject to simple random sampling.

-Non-sampling error may occur for many reasons.
+Non-sampling error is not related to sampling and may occur for many reasons.
 For example, non-response is an important source of non-sampling error.
 Population coverage, differences in the interpretation of questions, incorrect information from respondents, and mistakes in recording, coding and processing data are other examples of non-sampling errors.

 Sampling error occurs because population estimates are derived from a sample of the population rather than the entire population.
 Sampling error depends on factors such as sample size, sampling design, and the method of estimation.
 An important property of probability sampling is that sampling error can be computed from the sample itself by using a statistical measure called the coefficient of variation (CV).
 The assumption is that over repeated surveys, the relative difference between a sample estimate and the estimate that would have been obtained from an enumeration of all units in the universe would be less than twice the CV, 95 times out of 100.
 The range of acceptable data values yielded by a sample is called a confidence interval.
 Confidence intervals can be constructed around the estimate using the CV.
 First, we calculate the standard error by multiplying the sample estimate by the CV.
 The sample estimate plus or minus twice the standard error is then referred to as a 95% confidence interval.

-Of the units contributing to the estimate, the weighted response rate was 88%.
-CVs were calculated for each estimate and are available upon request.
+Of the units contributing to the estimate, the weighted response rate was 84.5%.
+CVs were calculated for each estimate.
+The CVs are available upon request.